 The time a divorce takes depends on how many issues are in dispute, how complex the case is, and how busy the court is.
 If there is already a basic agreement between the parties or little in dispute, the proceeding may be concluded in a couple of months.
 For complex cases with a lot of issues, it can take 12 to 18 months for a final hearing.

-Grounds for Divorce in Minnesota and Wisconsin are no fault states, which means the ground for a divorce is an “irretrievable breakdown of the marriage relationship.”
-An irretreviable breakdown occurs when there is no prospect that the parties can resolve their differences and the marriage cannot be saved.
+Minnesota is a no fault state, which means the only requirement for a divorce is an “irretrievable breakdown of the marriage relationship.”
+An irretrievable breakdown occurs when there is no prospect that the parties can resolve their differences and the marriage cannot be saved.